chicory root

 Because inulin is non-digestible in the small intestine, this results in healthy modifications in the microbiota composition and production in your gut.
 That's because the live and beneficial bacteria you have living in your gut (aka probiotics) use this fiber as fuel.

 And just like us humans, if the probiotics are not provided with a “food source”, they will not thrive.
 So, including chicory root in your diet helps support a healthy gut microbiota by helping keep certain beneficial bacteria in your gut healthy and thriving.
-And a healthy and diverse microbiota means many benefits for you - including a supported immune and digestive system[6]
+And a healthy and diverse microbiota means many benefits for you - including a supported digestive system[6]

 Here are some other potential benefits of inulin: